 Every social group has institutions to encourage group members to live up to the group’s moral norms that are inspired by the above moral foundations, but this is just a beginning and there are many more differences in honor codes that cannot be explained by them.
 For example, group norms of personal appearance like the blue suits traditionally worn at IBM Corporation versus the facial tattoos worn by workers in the Mara Salvatrucha gang may both be motivated by the same moral foundations of loyalty & identity (#3) and authority (#4) in both organizations, so these moral foundations cannot explain why the specific dress codes are so radically different.
 Both organizations are large, hierarchical multinationals that manage a large amount of cash flow, but they have very different honor codes that use various forms of peer pressure to regulate how workers behave within each organization right down to the minute details of what clothes are honorable to wear to work.
-If a Mara Salvatrucha worker showed up to work wearing a blue 3-piece suit, he would get dissed just as much as an IBM worker who showed up to work with facial tattoos and pants hanging low on his hips well below the tops of his hiked-up underwear.
+If a Mara Salvatrucha worker showed up to work wearing a blue 3-piece suit, he would get dissed just as much as an IBM worker who showed up to work with facial tattoos and pants hanging low on his hips revealing his colorful hiked-up underwear.
 Both IBM Corporation and the drug dealers of the Mara Salvatrucha gang use peer pressure to regulate personal appearance and many other norms for their workers.
-Although the term “peer pressure” is usually associated with rebellious teen culture, it is just a popular term for an honor culture.
+Although the term “peer pressure” is usually associated with rebellious teen culture, it is just a form of honor culture.

 Honor (and dishonor) is a tool social groups use to influence and control individuals by appealing to altruistic contributions